 Black Ragdolls Aren’t Accepted in Most Competitions

 Not officially recognized by many cat associations (TICA, CFA), black Ragdoll cats face certain challenges in the show world.
 Unlike their pointed counterparts, solid black color felines don’t have the traditional points that define the international ragdoll breed standard.
-Consequently, they’re often excluded from competitions, despite possessing the gentle nature and impressive size typical of Ragdolls.

 They’ve Quite Nature